-Responsible to ensure that all Code Enforcement regulations and conditions are met by contractors and residents and if not, to prepare appropriate summaries of violations and recommend action to the Code Enforcement Officer and/or Board.
+Responsible to ensure that all Code Enforcement regulations and conditions are met by contractors and residents and if not, to prepare appropriate summaries of violations and recommend action to the Code Enforcement Officer and/or Special Magistrate.

 Reviews building related requests to appear before the City’s Technical Review Committee.